teamapp-ai/teamapp-ai.github.io/thankyou-booking.md

 ---
 title: thank you
-seo_title: thank you for booking | strategy execution management software
+seo_title: thank you for booking | task app for multiple teams
+seo_description: task app for repeating tasks and one off tasks across multiple teams
-seo_description: "#stratapp strategy execution management software - we will respond to your enquiry as soon as we can"
+  - we will respond to your enquiry as soon as we can
 exclude: true

 ---